- The Washington Times - Thursday, October 30, 2025

 Mr. Xi could use a breather, given domestic pressures.

-Massive over-investment in multiple sectors, most notably real estate, continues to affect China’s macro economy, which has performed sub-par since the COVID-19 crisis.
+Massive overinvestment in multiple sectors, most notably real estate, continues to affect China’s macroeconomy, which has performed subpar since the COVID-19 crisis.

-These factors argued for today’s apparent win-win.
+These factors argued for the apparent win-win Thursday.

-“This is the most important bilateral relationship in the world and they have to live with one another, so if [talks] make both of them look good, and they are willing to walk away with some concessions — why not?” said Mr. Neill, a fellow at the think tank Pacific Forum.
-“But this is a short-term de-escalation not a far-reaching panacea for the core, contentious elements of their relationship.”
+“This is the most important bilateral relationship in the world, and they have to live with one another, so if [talks] make both of them look good, and they are willing to walk away with some concessions — why not?” said Mr. Neill, a fellow at the think tank Pacific Forum.
+“But this is a short-term de-escalation, not a far-reaching panacea for the core, contentious elements of their relationship.”

-Bill Gertz contributed to this story.
+Bill Gertz contributed to this report.

 • Andrew Salmon can be reached at asalmon@washingtontimes.com.